videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 };
 ```

-3. We will use the `useMeeting` hook to get the callbacks for the events on happening related to the meeting.
+3. We will use the `useMeeting` hook to get the callbacks for the events happening related to the meeting.

-- We will create 4 callback functions which will be triggered on the event happens.
+- We will create 4 callback functions that will be triggered on the event happens.

 ```jsx title = App.js
 //...function App(){}